Quasi-Conformal Convolution : A Learnable Convolution for Deep Learning on Simply Connected Open Surfaces: Adaptive Convolution on Riemannian Manifolds

-It is also important to note that, according to the Riemann Mapping Theorem (Theorem \ref{them:RiemannMapping}), the conformal parameterization is unique when three points are fixed.
+\end{definition} } It is also important to note that, according to the Riemann Mapping Theorem (Theorem \ref{them:RiemannMapping}), the conformal parameterization is unique when three points are fixed.
 In practice, by mapping the surface to a disk or rectangle while fixing the boundary points, the parametrization becomes determined.

-The conformal convolution is a special case of parametrized convolution, and thus a manifold convolution by taking $d(p,q) \coloneqq \phi^{-1}(p) - \phi^{-1}(q)$ and $d\nu$ derived from metric $g$ via $\phi^{-1}$, according to Theorem \ref{equiv_conv}.
+{ Importantly, conformal convolution is a special case of the parametrized convolution defined in Definition~\ref{def:parameterizedconv}.
+According to Theorem~\ref{thm:equiv_conv}, it can also be expressed in the form of a manifold convolution, as summarized in the following remark: \begin{remark} Under the condition of Definition~\ref{def:conformalconv}, the conformal convolution of $h$ and $k$ can be written in the manifold convolution form given in Definition~\ref{def:mani_conv} as: